Generative Spoken Dialogue Language Modeling: Abstract

 \section{Abstract}

 We introduce dGSLM, the first ``textless'' model able to generate audio samples of naturalistic spoken dialogues.
 It uses recent work on unsupervised spoken unit discovery coupled with a dual-tower transformer architecture with cross-attention trained on 2000 hours of two-channel raw conversational audio (Fisher dataset) without any text or labels.
-It is able to generate speech, laughter and other paralinguistic signals in the two channels simultaneously and reproduces naturalistic turn taking.
-Generation samples can be found at: \url{https://speechbot.github.io/dgslm}.
+We show that our model is able to generate speech, laughter and other paralinguistic signals in the two channels simultaneously and reproduces more naturalistic and fluid turn taking compared to a text-based cascaded model\footnote{ Generation samples can be found at \url{https://speechbot.github.io/dgslm}}\footnote{Code and pre-trained models will be made available at \url{https://github.com/facebookresearch/fairseq/tree/main/examples/textless_nlp/dgslm}}.